Andrei1694/DevSchool_FrontEnd_Homework/Readme.md

 Using the information and resources provided in this course and an HTML page from the HTML assignment:

-    - [ ] add a seamless background pattern to the body of the page -[ ] import and use a custom font of your choice, only for headings (h1-h6) -[ ] set the size of the page content so that it does not expand beyond 1600px -[ ] style all states of the nav links, make sure the :visited state is the same as the default one, think of accessibility
+    - [ ] Add a seamless background pattern to the body of the page -[ ] import and use a custom font of your choice, only for headings (h1-h6) -[ ] set the size of the page content so that it does not expand beyond 1600px -[ ] style all states of the nav links, make sure the :visited state is the same as the default one, think of accessibility